pipecraft2/user_guide/doc/example_analyses_DADA2_ITS.rst

 Cut primers
 ~~~~~~~~~~~

-The example dataset has primers already clipped, so here we are skipping this process.
+Although the sequences in the example dataset are containing primer sequences,
+we are not clipping those here because we will later use the **ITSx step to remove the flanking primer binding regions** from ITS reads.

 .. admonition:: when working with your own data ...